openethereum/openethereum.github.io/Tutorial-Part-IX.md

 });
 ```

-Secondly, in the constructor, chgange the `this.state =` line to ensure that we recreate the contract at preference from any address stored in local storage; for this we'll use our old friend `bonds.makeContract`:
+Secondly, in the constructor, change the `this.state =` line to ensure that we recreate the contract at preference from any address stored in local storage; for this we'll use our old friend `bonds.makeContract`:

 ```js
 this.state = { tx: null, counter: window.localStorage.counter